Tampere-University-Urban-Physics/fundamentals-of-gis/Content/2_Exercise.md

 	- Select the *Add Polygon Feature* in the *Editing Toolbar*.

-	- Click around the corners of the raster drawing of the new buildings, gradually drawing a new polygon in the tampere_buildings layer.
+	- Click around the corners of the raster drawing of all the new buildings (e.g. the arena), gradually drawing a new polygon in the tampere_buildings layer.
 When you are finished, right-click and the polygon will close.
 You then get the opportunity to add new Attributes.
 Add attributes if you want (such as the name of the stadium), then press OK.

 	- When you are finished adding the new buildings, press the *Save* symbol in the Digitizing Toolbar, and toggle off *editing*.